donalhill/fcc_python_tools/README.md

 ### Running from lxplus

-A few steps are required in order to launch the notebook on lxplus, but view it using your local borwser.
+A few steps are required in order to launch the notebook on lxplus but view it using your local borwser.
 From inside the main project folder, do:
 ```
 jupyter notebook --no-browser --port=5679
 ```
 Then in a terminal on your local machine, do:
 ```
-ssh -N -f -L localhost:5678:localhost:5679 dhill@lxplusXXX.cern.ch
+ssh -N -f -L localhost:5678:localhost:5679 your_username@lxplusXXX.cern.ch
 ```
 making sure to point to the exact machine number `XXX` on lxplus.
 Then paste the following into your browser:
 ```